 Jazz Age cornetist Bix Beiderbecke was born in Davenport, Iowa, in 1903.
-His brilliant musical career lasted for only seven years, and he died of pneumonia at age 28.
+His brilliant musical career lasted for only seven years; he died of pneumonia at age 28.
 As a star soloist with the Wolverines and the orchestras of Jean Goldkette and Paul Whiteman, he helped define hot jazz in the 1920s.
-Bix is regarded by many, as one of the most influential jazz musicians of the 20th century.
+Bix is regarded by many as one of the most influential jazz musicians of the 20th century.

 Bix Beiderbecke was a self-taught genius whose native talent and sheer desire to make music overcame the formidable obstacles presented by the sober, upper-middle-class Midwestern values of his parents.

 This week on Riverwalk Jazz The Jim Cullum Jazz Band celebrates the Beiderbecke legacy with live performances of his compositions.
 Special guest, San Francisco actor Darren Bridgett, reads from rare letters Bix wrote to his friends and family.
 The letters are published in Bix: The Leon Bix Beiderbecke Story by Phillip R. and Linda K. Evans.